 Eligible applicants are degree-granting academic institutions in the United States and its territories.
 To be eligible, the institution must be fully accredited by one of the regional institutional accreditation agencies recognized by the U.S. Secretary of Education.
-Under this solicitation, the applicant institution must apply as the sponsoring institution for the doctoral candidate conducting dissentation research relevant to NU's criminal lustice mission.
+Under this solicitation, the applicant institution must apply as the sponsoring institution for the doctoral candidate conducting dissentation research relevant to NIJ's criminal justice mission.

-All recipients and subrecipients (including any for-profit organization) must forgo any profit or
+All recipients and subrecipients (including any for-profit organization) must forgo any profit of